 However, as a standalone piece of technology, a payment gateway cannot process transactions.
 A merchant account is required.

 A merchant account is a dedicated bank account that your business must have in order to accept card payments from your customers.
-Funds from your customers are deposited and held in this account for approval before they are transferred to your business bank account.
+Funds from your customers are settled and held in this account for approval before they are transferred to your business bank account.

 Small businesses can find it difficult to be approved for merchant accounts, due to the amount of information required by banking institutions.
 Historical financial details — including yearly turnover and average transaction values — are typically required, which a new business that just started simply do not have.